 - Discontinue ASPIRIN or ASPIRIN-containing products, VITAMIN E and NONSTEROIDAL ANTI-INFLAMMATORY AGENTS (such as MOTRIN or ADVIL) 2 WEEKS prior to surgery.
 Aspirin and Vitamin E can increase bleeding.
 Avoid alcohol for 2 days before surgery and 7 to 10 days after surgery.
 You must stop smoking and/or using nicotine containing products 6 WEEKS prior to surgery.
 Nicotine decrease oxygen to tissues and skin, thus delaying the healing process.
 You may be tested for nicotine peri-operatively. - 2.
-You may receive prescriptions pre-operatively, please fill these prescriptions and have them ready at home prior to your surgery. - 3.
+You may receive prescriptions post-operatively, please see the "medications" section for more information.
+If you do not receive prescriptions then please disregard. - 3.
 Shower the night before or morning of surgery and do not apply any lotions or creams to the skin prior to surgery.
-We do ask that one week prior to surgery you shave or trim any hair near the surgical site (this includes underarms).
+We do ask that one week prior to surgery you shave or trim any hair near the surgical site (this includes the underarms).
 After you have shaved one week prior, do not shave again before your surgery.
 Do not wear any makeup, jewelry or contact lenses to the operating room.
 On the day of surgery plan to wear dark, comfortable clothing (gym attire is appropriate) and flat, comfortable shoes. - 4.
 Do not eat or drink anything after midnight the night before your surgery.
 You may take morning medications with a sip of water. - 5.
-Since you will not be allowed to drive after discharge from the hospital, be sure to make arrangement for someone to pick you up from the hospital when you are discharged. - 6.
+Since you will not be allowed to drive after surgery, be sure to make arrangement for someone to pick you up from the hospital when you are discharged. - 6.
 Notify the office immediately of any signs of fever, cold or infection during the week prior to surgery. - 7.
 If you are at the age where you require yearly screening mammograms, you will need to have an updated mammogram prior to surgery.